-Ellen Frankman is an Associate Producer with The Takeaway.
+Ellen Frankman is Senior Producer of The Takeaway.

 Prior to joining The Takeaway, Ellen worked as a reporter for The Sag Harbor Express and a research associate at Fox News.
 She began her career in public radio at WNYC’s Leonard Lopate Show.

 Ellen graduated from New York University with a B.A. in Journalism and English.

 21st Century Fox announced Thursday that Roger Ailes resigned his position as chairman of Fox News due to allegations of sexual harassment.
 Some say this scandal goes beyond harassment.

 Jack McCord, executive director of Alliance Française de Chicago, the Windy City's French cultural learning center, was out celebrating Bastille Day when the attack began in Nice.